 CFSI is a humanitarian organization committed to peace and social development, with a particular interest in the psychosocial dimension.
 Its mission is to protect and promote human security—specifically the lives, well being, and dignity of people uprooted by persecution, armed conflict, disaster, and other exceptionally difficult circumstances.
 Established in 1981 and based in the Philippines, CFSI works domestically and internationally.

-Now entering a new period of growth and development, CFSI seeks qualified and experienced applicants with diverse backgrounds for the following posts, based at CFSI Headquarters in Pasay City.
+Now entering a new period of growth and development, CFSI seeks qualified and experienced applicants with diverse backgrounds for the following posts.

 DIRECTOR FOR PHILIPPINE PROGRAMME

 Responsibilities: The Director for Philippine Programme provides overall programme and operational leadership for CFSI efforts in the Philippines.
 This includes playing the lead role in formulating and implementing the Country Programme Plan as well as growing the Philippine Programme.
 The Director is tasked with ensuring programme efforts are well planned, effectively coordinated, properly supported, and efficiently carried out towards the achievement of the strategic objectives of CFSI.
 Working in close collaboration with both internal and external stakeholders, the Director identifies service and funding opportunities, formulates project proposals, negotiates project agreements, and ensures projects in the Philippine Programme are properly planned, resourced, implemented, monitored, evaluated, and documented in full compliance with contractual obligations and in accordance with the highest quality, professional and ethical standards.
 The Director leads the Philippine Team and directly supervises several colleagues, including, but not limited to, the Deputy Director and one or more Programme Officers.